-- 2. Remove all power sources from the computer, and reset the system by pressing and holding the power button for eight seconds or more.
+- 1. Remove all power sources from the computer and reset the system by inserting a straightened paper clip into the emergency-reset hole.
+To locate the emergency-reset hole, refer to "Bottom view" on page 6. - 2.
 Reattach the ac power adapter and restart the computer.
-If the computer does not turn on, continue with step 3. - 3.
+If the computer does not start up, continue with step 3. - 3.
 While the computer is turned off, remove all power sources from the computer and remove all external devices that are attached to the computer (keyboard, mouse, printer, scanner, and so on).
 Reattach the ac power adapter and restart the computer.
-If the computer still does not turn on, call the Customer Support Center and a Customer Support Specialist will assist you.
+If the computer still does not start up, call the Customer Support Center.